 A complaint about the packaging of Dragon Soop (500ml can) for encouraging immoderate consumption and appealing to under-18s has not been upheld by the Independent Complaints Panel (ICP).

-more than (4) units of alcohol in a single-serve can .
-It was noted that whilst four units of alcohol was on the threshold of the CMOs' lower risk daily guidelines for men (3-4 units) and above for women (2-3 units), taking into consideration all
+product with more than (4) units of alcohol in a single-serve can .
+It was noted that whilst four units of alcohol was on the threshold of the CMOs' lower risk daily guidelines for men (3-4 units) and above for women (2-3 units), taking into

-also the overall impression conveyed by the packaging.
+and also the overall impression conveyed by the packaging.
 The Panel concluded that the style of font, bright colours, language and miniature size combined would have particular appeal to under-18s, particularly young girls.
-Accordingly, the Panel upheld the
+Accordingly, the

 Secretary to the Independent Complaints Panel, Henry Ashworth said: